nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 The first line tells you the name of the exception, `System.DivideByZeroException`, and also gives you a brief description of the error, `Attempted to divide by zero.`

-The next lines help you find where the error occurred in your code.
+The next few lines help you find where the error occurred in your code.
 This is known as a _stacktrace_.
 The topmost line tells you the method, file and line number where the exception was thrown.
 In our case, it tells us the exception was thrown in the `Example.Calculator.Divide` method.
 The next line tells you where in your code the `Divide` method was called.

 ## A Larger Example